Cherry blossom, mandu

 The project is proud to be supported by the British Korean Society who have kindly sponsored the material costs of the project.

-If you would like to take part in my Cherry Blossom Picnic project and make a korean style mandu string then click on the registration button below.
+If you would like to take part in my Cherry Blossom Picnic project and make a Korean style mandu string then click on the registration button below.

 There is a registration fee of £15.00.